inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 Getting help
 ------------

-If you need help using the keywords editor, you can click on the :guilabel:`Help` button at the bottom of the dialog and this page will be displayed.
+If you need help using the keywords editor, click on the :guilabel:`Help` button at the bottom of the dialog and this page will be displayed.

 .. note:: This document is automatically generated.
 It can be regenerated by running the python script /inasafe-doc/scripts/generate_keywords.py.

-This document was generated based on inasafe 2.1.0b0.
+This document was generated based on |project_name| 2.1.0b0.